 During productions, the NSO Chorus is working alongside an expert production team, conductor, soloists and orchestra.
 NSO Chorus members are also offered the opportunity to audition for supporting roles in our productions, or solos in “in-

-New members aren’t asked to audition for the chorus, but have an initial trial period, because standards are high and the chorus is recognised as making a huge contribution to the distinctive NSO ‘sound’ that underpins our growing – and glowing – reputation.
+New members have a simple audition for the chorus, and have an initial trial period, because standards are high and the chorus is recognised as making a huge contribution to the distinctive NSO ‘sound’ that underpins our growing – and glowing – reputation.
 Having said that, it is a big plus if you can read music, and acknowledge that opera calls for acting as well as singing ability – both of which will be enhanced by your first and subsequent productions with us.

 See our chorus schedule page.

-Contact Chorus Manager Tim Locke for further details
+Contact Chorus Manager Richard Pulham for further details

 Orfeo in rehearsal